 The Independent Training Pathway accepts trainees, who have successfully completed an ACGME-accredited General Surgery Program, into a two-year Vascular Surgery training paradigm.
 Upon completion, Independent Pathway trainees are eligible for dual General Surgery Certification and Vascular Surgery Certification by the American Board of Surgery (ABS) and the Vascular Surgery Board (VSB).

-Beginning in 2017, Baylor will also offer an Integrated Vascular Surgery Residency Training Program.
+Baylor also offers an Integrated Vascular Surgery Residency Training Program.
 This program is a five-year ACGME-approved clinical program, with an additional dedicated research year (focused on study design, biostatistics and outcomes) between clinical years 2 and 3, leading to board eligibility for VSB of the ABS.
 Each year, this program will accept one integrated Vascular Surgery resident, from the best and brightest medical school graduates across the country.